 Students typically intern three to four days a week (24-32 hours), while also taking a research seminar and an elective at the UC Washington Center.
 Other expectations vary from internship to internship.

 Yes!
 Students working 24-32 hours a week at their internship earn 6.5 P/NP units.
-(Due to visa rules, international students should check with Berkeley International Office about how many hours they can work.)
+(Due to visa rules, international students should check with Berkeley International Office about how many hours they can work and if there is paperwork to complete before starting an internship.)

 Are internships paid?

-Some, though most internships are unpaid, though some offer stipends.
+Some internships offer a stipend or hourly wage, though most internships are unpaid.
 Any financial agreements are the responsibility of the student to negotiate with the internship supervisor.

 How does the internship search work?

 Students are encouraged to begin researching internships prior to applying in order to better decide whether a semester in D.C. is right for them.
 Once students are accepted into the program, staff at the UC Washington Center in D.C. and campus reps work closely with participating students to help them find and apply for internships.
-It is still the student’s responsibility to apply for and secure an internship.
+Though the internship search is a guided and supported process, it is still the student’s responsibility to apply for and secure an internship.
+Students are expected to be organized, proactive, and communicative during the internship search.

 What kinds of internships are out there?